 15 gm Sugar

-1. Mix the water and milk together and warm to room temperature.
-Dissolve the yeast in the liquid, add sufficient of the flour to make a batter and put in a warm place to ferment.
+1. Mix the water and milk together and warm to blood heat.
+Dissolve the yeast in the liquid, add small amount of the flour to make a batter and put in a warm place to ferment.

 2. Soften 40 g of the butter.

-3. Sieve together the flour, salt and sugar, add the ferment and mix to a smooth dough.
+3. Sieve together the flour, salt and sugar, add the yeast/ferment and mix to a smooth dough.